Nandaka/PixivUtil2/readme.txt

                   and custom folder).
-daylastupdated ==> Only process member_id which x days from the last check. processfromdb  ==> Set 'True' to use the member_id from the DB. filenameformat ==> The format for the filename, reserved/illegal character
-                   will be replaced with underscore '_', repeated space will be trimmed to single space.
-                   The filename (+full path) will be trimmed to the first 250 character (Windows limitation).
-				   Refer to Filename Format Syntax for available format. filenamemangaformat ==> Similar like filename format, but for manga pages. avatarNameFormat ==> Similar like filename format, but for avatar image.
-                     Not all format available.
-tagsseparator  ==> Separator for each tag in filename, put %space% for space. overwrite      ==> Overwrite old files, set 'False' to disable. downloadlistdirectory ==> list.txt path. alwaysCheckFileSize   ==> Check the file size, if different then it will be
+daylastupdated ==> Only process member_id which x days from the last check. processfromdb  ==> Set 'True' to use the member_id from the DB. overwrite      ==> Overwrite old files, set 'False' to disable. downloadlistdirectory ==> list.txt path. alwaysCheckFileSize   ==> Check the file size, if different then it will be